MS in Biomedical Laboratory Management (BLM)

 - Baccalaureate (BS/BA) in clinical lab science, biology, chemistry or a related discipline, with gpa of at least 3.0/4.0.

 - Course (or equivalent experience) in Molecular Biology (pre- or co-requisite)

 - Minimum 1 year of bench experience employed in a biomedical laboratory.

 - Two references, one from current employer/supervisor.
-Employer letter may indicate willingness to provide a site for management practicum for the candidate.
+Employer letter may indicate willingness to provide guidance to the candidate for the management practicum.

 - Statement of purpose (500 words) including the aspects of your background that bring you to apply, and your goals in laboratory managment.

 *The GRE is not required for the MS in BLM.

 What will I study?
 What is the format of study?